wandadrizzle/100DAYSOFCODE/journal/2024/100DAYSOFCODE-2024.md

+## 21 March 2024
+It's almost 03:50 and I have not only saved my SoloLearn streak (32 days), my #100DaysOfReplitCode (13 days) streak and even Duolingo streak (112 days).
+Now I need to keep this groove for the rest of the day.

+-Kaggle
+-Course Careers
 ## 19 March 2024
 Lately I've been leaning a lot towards DATA - hence this persistent Python phase.
 I have been told that Python is a verstile language that also holds some relevance in web development.
 To be honest I am still not sure ukuthi in which context but I am going to go ahead and believe that spending time seriously learning Python won't be time wasted.